-8. By selecting the level of the basement (you can use to change levels or double click on the level's name in the left side of the screen) we draw a horizontal supply air duct starting from the vertical duct as it is shown below.
+8. By selecting the level of the basement (you can use for a click on the level's name in the left side of the screen) we draw a horizontal supply air duct starting from the vertical duct as it is shown below.